ICLR-1/SafeMVDrive_anonymous_code/README.md

 ## Abstract

-Safety-critical scenarios are rare yet pivotal for evaluating and enhancing the robustness of autonomous driving systems.
-While existing methods generate safety-critical driving trajectories, simulations, or single-view videos, they fall short of meeting the demands of advanced end-to-end autonomous systems (E2E AD), which require real-world, multi-view video data.
-To bridge this gap, we introduce SafeMVDrive, the first framework designed to generate high-quality, safety-critical, multi-view driving videos grounded in real-world domains.
-SafeMVDrive strategically integrates a safety-critical trajectory generator with an advanced multi-view video generator.
-To tackle the challenges inherent in this integration, we first enhance scene understanding ability of the trajectory generator by incorporating visual context -- which is previously unavailable to such generator -- and leveraging a GRPO-finetuned vision-language model to achieve more realistic and context-aware trajectory generation.
-Second, recognizing that existing multi-view video generators struggle to render realistic collision events, we introduce a two-stage, controllable trajectory generation mechanism that produces collision-evasion trajectories, ensuring both video quality and safety-critical fidelity.
-Finally, we employ a diffusion-based multi-view video generator to synthesize high-quality safety-critical driving videos from the generated trajectories.
-Experiments conducted on an E2E AD planner demonstrate a significant increase in collision rate when tested with our generated data, validating the effectiveness of SafeMVDrive in stress-testing planning modules.
+Safety-critical scenarios are essential for evaluating autonomous driving (AD) systems, yet they are rare in practice.
+Existing generators produce trajectories, simulations, or single-view videos—but they don’t meet what modern AD systems actually consume: realistic multi-view video.
+We present SafeMVDrive, the first framework for generating multi-view safety-critical driving videos in the real-world domain.
+SafeMVDrive couples a safety-critical trajectory engine with a diffusion-based multi-view video generator through three design choices.
+First, we pick the right adversary: a GRPO-fine-tuned vision-language model (VLM) that understands multi-camera context and selects vehicles most likely to induce hazards.
+Second, we generate the right motion: a two-stage trajectory process that (i) produces collisions, then (ii) transforms them into natural evasion trajectories—preserving risk while staying within what current video generators can faithfully render.
+Third, we synthesize the right data: a diffusion model that turns these trajectories into multi-view videos suitable for end-to-end planners.
+On a strong end-to-end planner, our videos substantially increase collision rate, exposing brittle behavior and providing targeted stress tests for planning modules.

 ## Pipeline
 SafeMVDrive has the following pipeline: